JalalUddin7/AIForGoodCurriculum/Workshop #1/Fundamentals Material for Feb 26 session.md

 Here are some more Azure Machine Learning Studio examples to help reflect on how to solve different sorts of problems using an interface, which you are starting to become familiar with:

-- In this [first part](https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-designer-automobile-price-train-score) of a two-part tutorial, you learn how to use the Azure Machine Learning designer to train and deploy a machine learning model that predicts the price of any car.
-The designer is a drag-and-drop tool that lets you create machine learning models without a single line of code.
-- In this [second part](https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-designer-automobile-price-deploy) tutorial, you deploy the predictive model developed in the first part to give others a chance to use it.
-Here, you generate new predictions based on user input.
 - In [this](https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-first-experiment-automated-ml) tutorial, you'll create an automated machine learning experiment through Azure Machine Learning studio without writing a single line of code.
 This uses classification to predict if a client will subscribe to a fixed term deposit with a financial institution.
 Automated machine learning rapidly iterates over many combinations of algorithms and hyperparameters to help you find the best model based on a success metric of your choosing
 - In [this](https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-automated-ml-forecast) tutorial, you use automated machine learning, or automated ML, in the Azure Machine Learning studio to create a time series forecasting model to predict rental demand for a bike sharing service.